Find Trusted Heat Pump Repair Experts Near You

 What is the average lifespan of a heat pump?

 With proper maintenance, heat pumps typically last for 15-20 years.
 However, factors like regular maintenance, usage, climate conditions, and the quality of the unit itself can influence its actual lifespan..
-It's best to have your heat pump professionally serviced at least twice a year.
+Regular maintenance is crucial for maximizing the lifespan of your heat pump.
 If your heat pump is approaching 15 years of age, it's advisable to start considering replacement options.

 What is a heat pump's SEER rating?